-I am less than two weeks away from giving birth to my second daughter and have made the decision to only formula feed her.
+Breastfeeding vs Formula Feeding?
+That was the question I debated early into my second pregnancy.
+I have now given birth to my second daughter and eventually made the decision to only formula feed her.
 This wasn’t the easiest decision to make, especially with how much society and doctors push us to breastfeed.
 For example, this is what the American Academy of Pediatrics states about breastfeeding:

 “Breastfeeding is a natural and beneficial source of nutrition and provides the healthiest start for an infant.
 The AAP reaffirms its recommendation of exclusive breastfeeding for about the first six months of a baby’s life, followed by breastfeeding in combination with the introduction of complementary foods until at least 12 months of age, and continuation of breastfeeding for as long as mutually desired by mother and baby.”

 This statement is then followed up with all kinds of statistics from different studies supporting their claim.
 (You can read the full article and policy here.)

 Needless to say, the amount of information out there telling us that breastfeeding is better than formula feeding is overwhelming – and I’m not saying they are wrong.

 I completely understand that breast milk does have it’s benefits over formula but, I am definitely not here to say one is better than the other.
 I personally agree with the phrase “fed is best,” whether that’s fed with formula or breast milk.
 As long as the baby is being fed enough and is healthy, then I think that’s what’s most important.

 Here, I want to share with you my experience breastfeeding my first daughter and the main reasons why I am choosing to formula feed my second baby.